-Before July 2009, collection staffing was envisioned as a three-member professional team that consisted of a curator, a collections manager and a conservator.
-Through the efforts of community volunteers and students, both in the classroom and as volunteers, and with the support of the University of Alberta’s Museum and Collections Services, this barebones yet efficient system was able to address the basic needs of its students, faculty and local community.
+Before July 2009, collection staffing was envisioned as a three-member professional team that consisted of a curator, a collections manager, and a conservator.
+Through the efforts of community volunteers and students, both in the classroom and as volunteers, and with the support of University of Alberta’s Museums, this barebones yet efficient system was able to address the basic needs of its students, faculty, researchers, and our local community.

-By July 2010, restructuring of some academic programs, budgetary issues and the departure and arrival of new staff members generated considerable change.
-The collections manager has now become a part-time position as Vlada Blinova teaches apparel design and textile history classes.
-Her in-depth ability to understand clothing and textiles in terms of structure and history does lead to an increase in the use of artifacts in the classroom.
-It is also likely that students feel more comfortable approaching her and thus make use of the collection in their research throughout their programs of study and beyond.
-Nonetheless, this greatly affects collections management as does the departure and loss of the conservator position.
-Both have a direct impact on the safety and well-being of artifacts and our abilities to develop exhibitions.
+By July 2010, restructuring of some academic programs, budgetary issues, and the departure and arrival of new staff members generated considerable change.
+The collections manager became a part-time position as the person holding this position, Vlada Blinova, started to teach apparel design and textile history classes in our program.
+The curator, Anne Bissonnette, also started incorporating the use of artifacts in her classroom to co-curate exhibitions with undergraduate and graduate students.
+Their in-depth ability to understand clothing and textiles in terms of structure and history has lead to an increase in the use of artifacts in the classroom.
+It is also likely that students feel more comfortable approaching these two faculty members and thus make use of the collection in their research throughout their programs of study and beyond.
+Nonetheless, this greatly affects our artifacts and the need to care for their well being.

 Because budget cutbacks often affect ancillary enterprises such as the Collection first, our number one priority lies in establishing an endowed conservator position.
 This will allow us to maintain our international standards of care and properly address the needs of artifacts for storage and display.
 In addition to stabilization and treatment of artifacts, the conservator will take over some of the tasks the collection manager used to do, such as condition reports, photography and preparation of artifacts for loans.
 As well, the conservator could teach textile conservation courses, which would enrich undergraduate and graduate education programming.
 Although we used to offer some textile conservation courses, we can no longer do so without a conservator.